-The Rockets, Knicks, Nets and others have very little cap space and would have to pull a rabbit out of their hat to get James aboard with a max-contract, though the Rockets would be better off if they could find someone to take the bloated Jeremy Lin contract.
+The Rockets, Knicks, Nets and others have very little cap-space and would have to pull a rabbit out of their hat to get James aboard with a max-contract.
 Meanwhile Miami could easily afford him should Wade and Bosh sign for the home-team discount.

-Only seven current teams could afford James at the max-level: Dallas Mavericks, Los Angeles Lakers, Phoenix Suns, Utah Jazz, Philadelphia 76ers, Orlando Magic and of course the Miami Heat.
+Only seven current teams could afford James at the max-level: Dallas Mavericks, Los Angeles Lakers, Phoenix Suns, Utah Jazz, Philadelphia 76ers, Orlando Magic and of course the Miami Heat, according to ESPN.com.

 Of those seven teams, only one has a realistic shot: the Miami Heat.